pegi3s/auto-phylo-pipeliner/README.md

-# Auto-phylo GUI
+# auto-phylo GUI

-A GUI to create auto-phylo pipelines.
+auto-phylo is a pipeline maker software for phylogenetic studies.

+auto-phylo GUI is a graphical user interface to rapidly create and modify pipelines for auto-phylo.